Hobbs and Meyer Farms, Colorado

-And there’s no plastic on this farm, or at least not in the field.
-We’re flood irrigators and water deeply every ninth and 10th day.
-And we’re teaching these plants to work for a living.
+And there's no plastic on this farm, or at least not in the field.
+We're flood irrigators, and we water deeply every ninth and 10th day.
+And we're teaching these plants to work for a living.

 You know I think one of the things that interested me when I first got into farming and still holds my interest is this notion of the farm organism and individuality and all of the relationships that happen on the farm you know the relationships in the ecology of the agriculture.

 The soil and the plants and animals and the insects and the farmer.
 And I just love that role of trying to guide this system, you know, and always ever trying to improve the systems and the relationships in the farm organism.

 The organic certification is still very valuable.
 Particularly like this garlic crop, one of our main activities here, we produce about 7,000 to 8,000 pounds annually and a lot of the seed-sized garlic goes to national – four or five national seed companies.
 They require that certification for their customers.

 And so we've been certified now I guess for 18 years.
 And it's largely because we market outside of our local region.
 We feel compelled to make it work, even though we've had lots of hard years and especially the last few years with the droughts and the flooding and the hail and all the other things we get around here, we want to demonstrate that it can work.

 Training the Next Generation of Farmers at Hobbs and Meyer Farms, Colorado

 We are excited about all these young farmers that are coming on.
 And we want to stay in, and we want to mentor some of these people and share the seeds and share what skills and knowledge we can with some of these folks to help give them a leg up.